Moshe Reuven Azman

 Rabbi Moshe Reuven Azman (born on 13 March 1966) is an Orthodox rabbi and one of two people who claim to be the Chief Rabbi of Ukraine.

 Azman is an influential figure in Ukraine, an opponent of the Russian invasion of Ukraine in 2022, and a leader in international humanitarian aid efforts in Ukraine.
 He has been active on the international scene, raising awareness of the crisis in Ukraine, and strengthening Israel–Ukraine relations.
-He has met with top Israeli leaders, including Prime Minister Benjamin Netanyahu and former Jerusalem mayor Nir Barkat.

 Early life

 Azman was born in 1966 in Leningrad, Russia.
 His mother's family was Chabad and his father's Litvish.
 He is married to the daughter of Zusya Hirsh Lyubarsky, a shochet from Kharkiv.
 Azman was active in the refusenik movement since his youth.
 In 1987, he received permission from the Soviet government to leave the USSR.
 He immigrated to Israel where he studied in a Chabad yeshiva.
 He worked as a secretary in "Beit Chabad for Russian Jews" in Israel during the Russian aliyah of 1991, helping Russian-Jewish immigrants adjust to Israel life in Israel and reconnect to Judaism.
 Azman also helped with bringing Ukrainian-Jewish children of Chernobyl to Israel so that they could receive medical and psychological rehabilitation.

 In 1995, Azman and his wife went to Kyiv and helped a rabbi to run a synagogue in one of the rooms of the grand Brodsky Choral Synagogue, which had been turned into a puppet theater during the Soviet period.
 There he helped to rebuild Kyiv's Jewish community.
 Eventually, the Kyiv government granted the entire synagogue to the Jewish community.

 Azman went on to found a communal soup kitchen, a chevra Kadisha (burial service), and a kindergarten through high school education system.